nithyanatarajan/webauthn-custom-extension/README.md

 ![CI for Frontend Services](https://github.com/nithyanatarajan/webauthn-custom-extension/actions/workflows/frontend.yml/badge.svg)

-This proof-of-concept demonstrates a **standards-compliant** passkey-based authentication flow using **FIDO2/WebAuthn**, integrated with a **server-triggered custom extension server** to collect additional client-side data as part of the registration and authentication ceremonies.
+This proof-of-concept demonstrates a **standards-compliant** passkey-based authentication flow using **FIDO2/WebAuthn**, integrated with a **Custom Extension Server**.

-The **custom extension step** is initiated by the **Relying Party (RP) server** during `/register/begin` or `/authenticate/begin` and includes:

-* The **URL** of the custom extension server
-* The **required data fields** to collect

-The browser calls this extension server **before** invoking `navigator.credentials.create()` or `navigator.credentials.get()`.
-If the extension step fails, the WebAuthn flow is aborted.
-On `/complete`, the RP verifies with the extension server before finalizing the ceremony.
+The RP (Relying Party) can instruct the client to run **custom extension logic** during registration or authentication, optionally calling the Extension Server based on provided metadata.

+The client merges **WebAuthn’s `getClientExtensionResults()`** with any additional **custom extension data** into the payload sent to the RP.
+The RP verifies WebAuthn responses and may delegate extension verification to the Extension Server.

 ---

 ## ✅ Key Features

-* Standards-compliant WebAuthn flows for registration and authentication
+* Standards-compliant WebAuthn flows for registration and authentication.
-* **Server-driven custom extension** for analytics or business validation
+* **Server-driven custom extensions** with optional Extension Server calls based on metadata.
-* Stateless challenge handling with signed payloads
+* Stateless challenge handling with signed `challenge_token`.
-* Clear separation between authentication logic (RP) and business logic (Extension Server)
+* Clear separation between authentication logic (RP) and business/analytics logic (Extension Server).
-* Works with real or virtual authenticators in modern browsers
+* Works with real or virtual authenticators in modern browsers.

 ---

 ## 🧩 Architectural Principles

-* **Server-Driven**: RP embeds extension details (URL + required fields) in `/begin` responses
+* **Server-Driven**: RP includes `extensions.customData[]` in `/begin` responses, with optional `metadata` for each extension.
+* **Conditional Extension Server Calls**: The client only calls the Extension Server if `metadata` indicates a server interaction is required.
-* **Stateless**: No backend sessions — validation is based on signed challenges or tokens
+* **Stateless**: No backend sessions — validation is bound to short-lived signed `challenge_token`.
-* **Isolated Concerns**: RP verifies WebAuthn responses; extension server validates custom data
+* **Isolated Concerns**: RP verifies WebAuthn responses; Extension Server verifies extension proofs.
-* **FIDO2/WebAuthn Compliance**: No misuse of `extensions` API — data exchange is handled outside WebAuthn
+* **FIDO2/WebAuthn Compliance**: Uses `extensions` in the publicKey options and merges client+custom data before sending to RP.

 ---